-Nevada is best known for its Carlin-style deposits, named after the town of Carlin, which also gave its name to the Carlin gold mine first discovered in 1961 by Newmont Goldcorp (TSX:NGT,NYSE:NEM).
+Nevada is best known for its Carlin-style deposits, named after the town of Carlin, which also gave its name to the Carlin gold mine Newmont (TSX:NGT,NYSE:NEM) first took into production in 1961.
 These are large sedimentary rock-hosted disseminated gold deposits that are highly attractive targets for mining, because they often occur near-surface and in clusters, with one large “elephant” deposit surrounded by a group of smaller satellite deposits with similar geology.
-Estimated to contain up to 180 million ounces, the Carlin Trend is the second-largest gold resource in the world behind South Africa’s Witwatersrand.

-The major players in Nevada’s Carlin Trend are Kinross Gold (TSX:K,NYSE:KGC), Newmont Goldcorp and Barrick Gold (TSX:ABX,NYSE:GOLD).
+The major players in Nevada’s Carlin Trend are Kinross Gold, Newmont and Barrick (TSX:ABX,NYSE:ABX).
 Kinross Gold’s Bald Mountain mine had estimated proven and probable reserves of 1,347,000 gold equivalent ounces at the end of 2018.
-Like Newmont Goldcorp, Barrick has been a major force in Nevada’s gold story since the mid-twentieth century.
-Through the Nevada Gold Mines joint venture (JV) formed in mid-2019, Barrick and Newmont Goldcorp now jointly operate the world’s largest mining complex in Nevada.
-The operation combines Barrick’s Goldstrike, one of the world’s top gold producers, and Newmont’s Carlin operation, which consists of three open pits and four underground mines.
+Like Newmont, Barrick has been a major force in Nevada’s gold story since the mid-twentieth century.
+Through the Nevada Gold Mines joint venture formed in mid-2019, Barrick and Newmont now jointly operate the world’s largest mining complex in Nevada.
+The operation combines Barrick’s Goldstrike, one of the world’s top gold producers, and Newmont’s Carlin operation, which consists of three open pit and four underground mines.